 In 2012, Taylor's Skyhawk squad was once again amongst the OVC's best, posting an 8-1 record to go along with an appearance in the OVC Tournament championship.

 Taylor's guidance has helped create UT Martin into one of the upper-echelon squads in the Ohio Valley Conference.
-Since joining the league in 1993, the Skyhawks have qualified for 20 consecutive OVC Tournaments and reached double-figure win totals 16 times in 20 years.
-The team has also finished with a record of .500 or better in OVC play in 19 of the 20 years they have been members of the conference.
+Since joining the league in 1993, the Skyhawks qualified for 20 consecutive OVC Tournaments from 1993 through 2012 and reached double-figure win totals 16 times in those 20 years.
+The team has also finished with a record of .500 or better in OVC play in 20 of the 21 years they have been members of the conference.

 As former members of Division II and the Gulf South Conference, Taylor's teams won three conference championships and Taylor was honored with three GSC Coach of the Year awards.
 The Skyhawk tennis motto, "a commitment to excellence," applies not only in competition, says Taylor, but in daily activities as well.